 The thinker, his most famous work, is displayed at the museum.
 The gates of hell, inspired by the Divine Comedy, and the burghers of Calais are stunning pieces of art too.

-These expressive sculptures were a shock when they appeared in late 19th century Paris.
+These expressive sculptures were a shock when they appeared in the France of the late 19th century.
 They brought instant celebrity to the artist who then got many orders.

 Paris metro: Varenne metro station on line 13

 Museum, garden and shop open from 10am to 5.45pm

 Located near Musee Rodin, Hotel Muguet is also 2 minutes from Les Invalides and 15 minutes to the Eiffel Tower.
 It offers modern-style rooms with an LCD TV.
 All of the rooms at Hotel Muguet have a telephone and a wake up service.
 Each has a private bathroom with amenities and a hairdryer.

 A lift services all of the rooms and some have views of the Eiffel Tower.
 The hotel serves a daily continental breakfast in the dining room.
 Other facilities include a 24-hour front desk, a newspaper ordering service and free Wi-Fi access.